Your right to privacy

 You can read more about privacy, on the Office of the Australian Information Commissioner’s (OAIC) website.

 If you aren’t happy with how we've handled your privacy concerns you can also contact the OAIC directly.
-The OAIC is independent to us and has the power to investigate complaints about possible interferences with your privacy.
+The OAIC is independent and can investigate privacy complaints.

 Please contact us in the first instance.
 We value your feedback and concerns and will make an effort to improve our services.
 The OAIC will generally ask us to conduct our own inquiry first and pass any findings on to them.